Additionally, stucco lawsuits are common in Florida because of defective installation by the contractor.

 If you find or suspect a construction defect, the best approach is to have it investigated by a professional.
 Wilson Reeder & Zudar have spent years learning who are the best experts in the field.
 If we agree to work with one another, Wilson Reeder & Zudar will retain experts on your behalf to investigate the possible defect.
-If the professionals do not find a defect, or the defect so minimal that it is not worth pursuing, you will owe us nothing.
-There really is no risk to consulting with us.
+If the professionals do not find a defect or it is so minimal that it is not worth pursuing, you will owe us nothing.
+There is no risk in consulting with us.
 Every initial consultation is free.
+Reach out today.

 3. What is the statute of limitations in Florida?

-Arbitration is a form of alternative dispute resolution that involves a third-party arbitrator (either an individual or a panel) who decides the outcome of a case after presentation of evidence by both sides.
-Most construction contracts with homeowners contain arbitration provisions, but these can be waived by builders, which some builders elect to do.
+Arbitration is a form of alternative dispute resolution that involves a third-party arbitrator (either an individual or a panel) who decides the outcome of a case after the presentation of evidence by both sides.
+Most construction contracts with homeowners contain arbitration provisions, but builders can waive these, which some elect to do.
 Additionally, if you are a subsequent purchaser, you may be able to avoid arbitration if you desire, though the law is not entirely settled on this issue.

 There are benefits to arbitration.
 Arbitrations are generally quicker than jury trials and require much less discovery.
-This means that the client is generally able to get through the process less intrusively than in a trial setting.
-Additionally, arbitrations take place in a conference room before one or more arbitrators, not in a courtroom in front of a judge and jury.
+This means the client can get through the process less intrusively than in a trial setting.
+Also, arbitrations occur in a conference room before one or more arbitrators, not in a courtroom in front of a judge and jury.

-Most cases resolve prior to trial or arbitration, but for those that don’t, arbitration is not necessarily a bad thing.
+Most cases resolve before trial or arbitration, but for those that don’t, arbitration is not necessarily a bad thing.

 5. How do I select a construction defect attorney?

-A number of factors are important in selecting a construction defect attorney.
+Several factors are essential in selecting a construction defect attorney.
 The Florida Bar requires all clients to sign a Statement of Clients’ Rights that goes over things you should consider when hiring an attorney.
 You should, of course, consider the experience and expertise of the attorney handling the case.
 Is the attorney Board Certified or otherwise qualified to handle your case?
 How many trials and/or arbitrations has the attorney handled?
 How frequently do cases go all the way to trial or arbitration?
 All of these factors are crucial to consider when hiring an attorney.